 Learn more: Download our e-book, Compensation Philosophy 101.

 How do you handle comp bands when you’re between financing rounds?

 Comp bands, also known as salary bands, are pay ranges for specific roles and levels within those roles.
-Comp bands are constructed from raw market data and reflect the company’s compensation philosophy.
+Comp bands are constructed from raw salary data and reflect the company’s compensation philosophy.

 As companies move from through the stages of funding, the mix of cash and equity can shift.
 For instance, as your funding increases, you may begin to offer less equity.